 Stay in touch!
 Whether you’re still planning your trip or you’re already here, check us out on social media for travel ideas, adventure inspiration, and an inside look at all things Halifax.

-This blog was contributed by Tiffany Thornton in 2015 and updated by Discover Halifax.
+The blog was originally contributed by Tiffany Thornton in 2015 and has since been adapted by Discover Halifax.